karlandin/dotnet-cra/samples/dotnet-cra-ts/README.md

-dotnet new react but with CRA 2 and Typescript
+Old sample created by the standare dotnet react template `dotnet new react` and then manually adjusted to use typescript.